cartof/digitalDLSorter/README.md

 # Running the pipeline

-Each srcipt has its own help instructions.
+Each script has its own help instructions.